toyamagu-2021/argocd-mcp-server/README.md

 - `list_application` - List ArgoCD applications with optional filtering by project, cluster, namespace, and label selectors
 - `get_application` - Retrieve detailed information about a specific ArgoCD application
 - `get_application_manifests` - Get rendered Kubernetes manifests for an application
+- `get_application_events` - Get Kubernetes events for resources belonging to an application
 - `create_application` - Create a new ArgoCD application with source and destination configuration
 - `sync_application` - Trigger a sync operation for an application with optional prune and dry-run modes
 - `delete_application` - Delete an ArgoCD application with optional cascade control